Optimizing Spectral Prediction in MXene-Based Metasurfaces Through Multi-Channel Spectral Refinement and Savitzky-Golay Smoothing: Results and Discussion

 \subsection{Training Performance Analysis}

 The training performance of the proposed framework was evaluated by monitoring the loss convergence across 100 epochs.
 The learning curves for both training and validation sets are depicted in Fig.~\ref{figloss}.
-The model with transfer learning, multi-channel spectral refinement (MCSR), and Savitzky-Golay smoothing demonstrated a stable convergence pattern with lower mean squared error (MSE) and minimal overfitting, as indicated by the closely aligned training and validation curves.
+The model exhibits rapid convergence during the initial training phase, followed by gradual stabilization, indicating effective optimization.
+The close alignment between training and validation loss curves suggests minimal overfitting and good generalization capability.
+Furthermore, the narrow confidence intervals across multiple runs demonstrate consistent convergence behavior and low sensitivity to data splits.
+These observations indicate that the proposed model with combination of transfer learning and MCSR enables stable training even in a relatively data-limited setting.